 - SINGAPORE: Feedback to shape changing community needs Over the next 15 years, Singapore plans to double its rail network and open over 100 new stations.
 Existing stations were designed with technical constraints as a starting point: What’s the available land size?
 How many fire exits are required?
 This time, the engineering team asked a different question: How do you imagine a different future, using design?
 They learned that the stations needed to respond to community needs.
 Their designs included childcare centres, bike parking, spaces for community collaboration and more.
 This exploration led to key design archetypes for future stations that will guide the design process.

-- INDIA: Using multi-component interventions including increased accountability from school communities to improve health and wellbeing A cluster-randomised trial in Bihar state, India, explored how promoting quality school social environments could offer a scalable opportunity to improve adolescent health and wellbeing.
-The study found that engaging the school community (i.e., adolescents, teachers, and parents) in school-level decision-making processes; promoting social skills among adolescents; providing access to factual knowledge about health and risk behaviours to the school community; and enhancing problem-solving skills among adolescents, had substantial beneficial effects on school climate and health-related outcomes when delivered by lay counsellors.
+- INDIA: Using multi-component interventions including increased accountability from school communities to improve health and wellbeing.
+A cluster-randomised trial in Bihar state, India, explored how promoting quality school social environments could offer a scalable opportunity to improve adolescent health and wellbeing.
+The study found that engaging the school community (i.e., adolescents, teachers, and parents) in school-level decision-making processes; promoting social skills among adolescents; providing access to factual knowledge about health and risk behaviours in the school community; and enhancing problem-solving skills among adolescents, had substantial beneficial effects on school climate and health-related outcomes when delivered by lay counsellors.

-- NIGERIA: Adapting community conversations to promote more meaningful participatory interventions for child health in Nigeria Formative research for a cluster randomised control trial in Jigawa State used 36 community conversations to generate debate and discussion around key social and relational processes that would influence the success of participatory groups and action around child health.
+- NIGERIA: Adapting community conversations to promote more meaningful participatory interventions for child health in Nigeria.
+Formative research for a cluster randomised control trial in Jigawa State used 36 community conversations to generate debate and discussion around key social and relational processes that would influence the success of participatory groups and action around child health.
 The conversations gave communities the opportunity to explore and shape the pillars of the intervention.
-Researchers explained how the process will likely increase the sustainability of the intervention as it ensures local relevance to community groups prior to roll out and evaluation.
+Researchers explained how the process will likely increase the sustainability of the intervention as it ensures local relevance to community groups prior to rollout and evaluation.
 The study found the need to increase the ownership that target communities have, not only over outcomes, but also process, to reduce the impact of tokenistic participation.

 - PAKISTAN: Using community engagement to build accountability of religious leaders during COVID-19 in Pakistan.
 Religious institutions and leaders who are trusted sources of information play a key role in promoting voluntary compliance with public health measures in the context of a health emergency.
 With an eye to investigating how communication from religious leaders may influence pro-social public health behaviour, an RCT in Pakistan measured the impact of one-on-one engagement with local religious leadership on the compliance of protocols (e.g., mask wearing) at their mosque.
-The study found that persuasive scripts can be used to increase accountability of these leaders, with those imams who received the persuasion scripts being 25% more likely to advise their congregants to wear a mask to prayers.
+The study found that persuasive scripts can be used to increase the accountability of these leaders, with those imams who received the persuasion scripts being 25% more likely to advise their congregants to wear a mask to prayers.

 - A Red Cross Red Crescent Guide to Community Engagement and Accountability (CEA)